 It is Vernon’s nature, as he says, to do research.
 So that’s what he did: he got online and started reading everything he could about recovery of urinary continence and sexual potency after prostatectomy.
 “I started taking Cialis, not just as needed but every day,” he says.
 He asked his doctor for a prescription, and talked to him about taking “more than the FDA-approved dose: 20 mg a day, every day.”
 His doctor said that this would be okay, since Vernon didn’t have any other health problems.
 Why would Vernon want to take it every day?
 “Because I read that it may help prevent loss of penile length and keep the penis vascularized” (maximize blood flow to the penis).
 Has this helped?
 “I’m not there yet, but I’ve definitely seen improvement over time,” he says.
 “At first, I was pretty discouraged, because I had no erections right after the surgery.
 Then, three to four months in, I started getting a partial erection, maybe 30-40 percent of what it was, and now it’s up to about 70 percent when I wake up in the morning.”
 It still is not enough for penetration, he believes, “but it’s getting there.”

 This hasn’t stopped Vernon from returning to a sex life with his wife.
-“Right now, I have to use the vacuum erection device (VED) and the ring (placed at the base of the penis like a temporary mini-tourniquet, to keep the erection),” he says.
+“Right now*, I have to use the vacuum erection device (VED) and the ring (placed at the base of the penis like a temporary mini-tourniquet, to keep the erection),” he says.
 “But it works!”
-He has not tried injecting his penis.
-(Update: This has changed; see below.
-He now uses injections and has rejected the ring.)
+He has not tried injecting his penis. (*Update: This has changed; see below.
+He now uses injections and has rejected the ring.
+Update on this update: Two years out, he was able to have intercourse with his wife with no injections.
+Although he still uses the injections, he is hopeful that there will be more and more times where he won’t need a shot.)
 “I just don’t want to stick a needle in my penis, but I’m becoming more open to the idea.
 I also don’t want to get Peyronie’s,” a condition where the penis becomes less straight when erect; this is thought to be due to scar tissue.
 “I am hoping that ultimately, erections will come back on their own,” he says.
 “I’m just trying to help the process along.”

 Penile stretching: “I really did not want to have shrinkage,” Vernon says.
 “So, based on what Dr. Trinity Bivalacqua said in your post, and my own research, I started using a vacuum erection device (VED).
 I picked one that nurse at my urologist’s recommended.
 But then I also read about this British VED that uses water, that was really marketed more toward making the penis bigger, not for recovery after prostatectomy.
 I like that one better; I think it does a better job of improving blood flow.
 Plus, you can put warm water in there, as warm as you can stand, so that has a vasodilatory (increasing blood flow) effect, as well.”